Syria: Languages

 Arabic is the official language of the country.
 Several modern Arabic dialects are used in everyday life, most notably Levantine in the west and Mesopotamian in the northeast.
 According to The Encyclopedia of Arabic Language and Linguistics, in addition to Arabic, the following languages are spoken in the country, in order of the number of speakers: Kurdish, Turkish, Neo-Aramaic (four dialects), Circassian, Chechen, Armenian, and finally Greek.
 However, none of these minority languages have official status.

+Many educated Syrians speak English, Russian, and French (especially among the bourgeoisie and the Christian community; there are fewer than 4,500 French speakers today), but English is more widely understood (between 650,000 and one million speakers, as a second language).
+Before the start of the Syrian civil war, around 8,000 students were enrolled in French-speaking Catholic schools.

 Aramaic was the lingua franca of the region before the advent of Arabic, and is still spoken among Assyrians, and Classical Syriac is still used as the liturgical language of various Syriac Christian denominations.
-Most remarkably, Western Neo-Aramaic is still spoken in the village of Ma'loula as well as two neighboring villages, 35 mi northeast of Damascus.
+Most remarkably, Western Neo-Aramaic is still spoken in the village of Maaloula as well as two neighboring villages, 35 mi northeast of Damascus.
 English and French are widely spoken as second languages, but English is more often used.